-The Fiber Network Fabric extends and enhances the 5-group network architecture to 8 non-blocking (inter-group) Network groups, with a resulting expansion in network capacity to 8k timeslots available for Intergroup traffic.
+The Fibre Network Fabric extends and enhances the 5-group network architecture to 8 non-blocking (inter-group) Network groups, with a resulting expansion in network capacity to 8k timeslots available for Intergroup traffic.
 This is achieved by using OC-12 SONET rings, and adding additional network and PE shelves, cards and cables and software changes to allow using the expanded network capacity.
 This expansion increases the number of available loops from 160 to 256.
-This applies to the Option 81C only.
-Page 194 of 500 Basic commands (LD 36)
+This applies to Multi Group systems only.